bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 essentially a giant switch statement acting on a string value.

 The above is fine as long as your server understands that this is happening!
-In other words, if I make a request to a server asking for a resources associated with `/blog/static`, it should just send me the default `index.html` page and its JavaScript.
+In other words, if I make a request to a server asking for resources associated with `/blog/static`, it should just send me the default `index.html` page and its JavaScript.

 But static website host providers are simple.
 They blindly serve static files.